cardsfromtheedge/cardsfromtheedge.github.io/_posts/2018-03-30-Still-snowing.md

 This blog feels short and sweet, but it also feels complete…

 With gratitude for this life we lead and for the friends we’ve made along the way.
-Sending blessing out into the world, may your day be filled with love and much laughter ☺
+Sending blessings out into the world, may your day be filled with love and much laughter ☺